The best new and unusual isopods - Isopods For Sale UK | PostPods

 The best new and unusual isopods

 Are you the sort of person that is always on the lookout for a new isopod for your collection?
-Me to.
+Me too.
 So pop this page on your book marks bar.
-We spend a lot of time sources new and rare isopods for our own collection, and then ensure we have a sustainable breeding colony before releasing them to the general public.
+Our isopods are carefully packaged to ensure their safe arrival, giving you peace of mind when ordering.
+We spend a lot of time sourcing new and rare isopods for our own collection, and then ensure we have a sustainable breeding colony before making new isopods available for sale to the general public.

-Collected from around Lake Garda in Italy these are a great easy to care for species, perfect for beginners or experienced keepers alike.
-A tradition Armadillidium species, these have that traditional roll polly charm.
-The dark carpaise with the brighter yeloow spots makes them wonderfully eye catching.
+Collected from around Lake Garda in Italy, their natural location, these are a great easy to care for species, perfect for beginners or experienced keepers alike.
+A traditional Armadillidium species, these have that traditional roll polly charm.
+The dark carapace with the brighter yellow spots makes them wonderfully eye catching.

 Gestroi 'Milky Way' Isopods (Armadillidium)

-I’ve seen these described as big, bold and buetiful, and I have to agree.
-Larger than you average isopod with a wavey mottled white pattern on a black background, there is so much variation in a colony that you have a chance to breed something extra special.
+I’ve seen these described as big, bold and beautiful, and I have to agree.
+Larger than your average isopod with a wavey mottled white pattern on a black background, they also display a distinctive segment coloration, often featuring a unique white segment that sets them apart.
+There is so much variation in a colony that you have a chance to breed something extra special.

-Happy to live in a room temperature house these require a humidity gradient and a good quality substrate, but are as easy to keep as most Armadillidium species
+Happy to live in a room temperature house, these require a humidity gradient and a good quality substrate, but are as easy to keep as most Armadillidium species.
+For optimal health, breeding, and moulting, it’s important to provide supplements in the right form, such as natural bioactive building blocks or formulated powders.

 They are spikey and blue, and they’re not known as Sonic the Hedgehog isopods, this is a little bit wrong.
 But no mater what they’re called they’re well worth the space in your collect.
 Younger individuals are spikier and paler than older members of the colony, giving you a way to see the variety of ages in your group.
 But other than that they just look that bit extra special.